stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

 That's much better!
 And as I wrote above, we can easily get the same for other container types like `List1`, `SnocList`, `Maybe`, and so on.
-As usual, some derived functions follow immediately from these.
+As usual, some derived functions will follow immediately from `traverseXY`.
 For instance:

 ```idris